ap080221063/Kitchen-Cabinet-Assistant/README.md

 * Quick search box;
 * Shopping list creation based on the quantity shortage number defined for each product;
 * One-click email shopping list to relying email addresses;

+## Raspberry Pi installation walkthrough
+* Walkthrough on how to configure a raspberry pi as a webserver to deliver this project at home;